ful-stackz/NpgsqlAnalyzers/README.md

 ### 1. Add a configuration file to your project

-To be able to execute the queries against a real database, a connection string is required to said database is required.
+To be able to execute the queries against a real database, a connection string to said database is required.
 Provide the connection string to the `NpgsqlAnalyzers` through the `.npgsqlanalyzers` config file.

 - Create a new `.npgsqlanalyzers` file
 - Add `CONNECTION_STRING=connection-string-to-your-database` in the file